Fade BG Image

 Even the plaza in front of the dungeon entrance where the inn sits is properly sectioned off as its own floor to secure the dungeon's territory.

-… Apparently things can become a floor even without being separated by stairs, so lately I've been wondering what a floor even means.
+… Apparently, areas can count as separate floors even without being divided by stairs, so lately I've been wondering what a "floor" even means anymore.

 By the way, it costs 5,000 DP to set up one floor.

-We have more income than before now, but… it's still a pretty big expense.
-I wonder how many days' worth it is.
+Our income has gone up compared to before, but… it's still a pretty big expense.
+I wonder how many days' worth of income that is.

 The adventurers who come here are E to C-Rank.
 Each person naturally generates around 30 to 80 DP per day.
 Parties are around two to five people, and we get about two or three parties coming in on rotation.

-When they're holed up in the inn's rooms, DP income doubles, plus there's the inn's revenue on top of that… the calculations are getting complicated.
+When they're holed up in the inn's rooms, DP income doubles, and there's the inn's revenue on top of that… the calculations get complicated.
 Should I keep a ledger? … That sounds like a pain.
-Let's hope Menu-san gets a feature like that someday.
+I'll just hope Menu-san adds a feature like that someday.

-Also, every time Haku-san comes to stay, she drops DP through payments and tips for Rokuko, so in a way, maybe there's no point in calculating it.
-That woman really does show up suddenly and pay lavishly.
+On top of that, every time Haku-san comes to stay, she drops DP through payments and tips for Rokuko, so in a sense, calculating might be pointless anyway.
+That woman really does show up out of nowhere and pay lavishly.

-Cream soda is her favorite, so she orders one right when she arrives, another at dinner, and more after her bath and before bed.
-She pays a gold coin for each one, and on top of that, she gives Rokuko a 5,000 DP tip every time.
+Cream soda is her favorite; she orders one the moment she arrives, another at dinner, and more after her bath and before bed.
+She pays a gold coin for each, and on top of that, she gives Rokuko a 5,000 DP tip every time Rokuko brings one over.
 That's how it goes.
-She's way too indulgent with her little sister.
+She spoils her little sister way too much.

-Anyway, I should add more floors and move the boss room deeper in.
+Anyway, let's add more floors and move the boss room deeper in.

-The Puzzle Area still hasn't been cleared yet, but once that gets broken through, having only golems to guard after that is pretty nerve-wracking.
+The Puzzle Area still hasn't been cleared yet, but once someone breaks through it, having only golems as the last line of defense is pretty nerve-wracking.

 Let's say there's an adventurer who specializes in golems.
 Someone who would win against golems no questions asked.